 When the subject of further application development and maintenance comes up, we usually switch to a hybrid cooperation model.
 Initially, we work with the Time and Materials system, designing, testing and implementing new functionalities.
 Once the system is fully up and running and only requires maintenance and minor development, we switch to a subscription contract.
 This allows us to carry out work adapting the application to, for example, changes in legislation (like GDPR).

-(Read more what comprehensive IT services for companies at Kotrak cover.)
+(Read more about what comprehensive IT services for companies at Kotrak cover.)

 Are you looking for an IT company to implement

 Contact our specialist

 How does pre-implementation analysis improve the implementation process?

 When preparing to implement an IT system for a company, special attention should be paid to the pre-implementation analysis.
 This is an important stage of the project, which is not only responsible for the correct configuration of the programme, but also allows you to optimise the operation of the entire enterprise, and this in several ways.
 In today's article, we take a closer look at the benefits of performing an analysis and show how wide-ranging its impact is on the smooth progress of the implementation.Read more